aryanmamania/React_Documentation/Readme.md

 - State as a Data Store: Each React component can have its own state, which stores dynamic information that the component can use and display.

-- Accessing State: In class components, you access the state using this.state.
+- Accessing State: In class components, you access the state using "this.state".

 - Changing State: When the state changes, React automatically re-renders the component to show the new state.